apache/nifi-minifi-cpp/CONFIGURE.md

 ### Scheduling strategies
 Currently Apache NiFi MiNiFi C++ supports TIMER_DRIVEN, EVENT_DRIVEN, and CRON_DRIVEN.
 TIMER_DRIVEN uses periods to execute your processor(s) at given intervals.
 The EVENT_DRIVEN strategy awaits for data be available or some other notification mechanism to trigger execution.
+EVENT_DRIVEN is the recommended strategy for non-source processors.
 CRON_DRIVEN executes at the desired intervals based on the CRON periods.
-Apache NiFi MiNiFi C++ supports standard CRON expressions without intervals ( */5 * * * * ).
+Apache NiFi MiNiFi C++ supports standard CRON expressions ( */5 * * * * ).

 ### Configuring encryption for flow configuration